sap-tutorials/Tutorials/tutorials/fiori-ios-scpms-offline-odata/fiori-ios-scpms-offline-odata.md

 ## Details
 ### You will learn
-In this tutorial, you will create a Fiori for iOS application with offline capabilities.
-This not only includes Offline OData, but also use an offline Onboarding flow.
+In this tutorial, you will use the SAP Cloud Platform SDK for iOS Assistant to create an SAP Fiori for iOS app with offline capabilities.
+This not only includes offline OData, but also use an offline onboarding flow.

 ### Time to Complete
 **15 Min**